As well as dissidents, the CPC faces other challenge to its authority.

 The Chinese authorities blame a minority of Uighurs for the unrest.
 They claim those involved are terrorists who are using violence as a way of gaining independence from China.

 Uighurs say they resent the wealth and influence that the generally better off Han Chinese enjoy.
 They claim most of their protests are peaceful but the authorities use violence as a way of keeping any protest in check.

 Since 2014, the Chinese authorities have introduced a "strike hard" campaign targeting any Uighurs whom the Chinese government claim are refusing to co-operate with the authorities.

 In 2018, the UN Committee on the Elimination of Racial Discrimination claimed that China had interned up to a million Uighers in "re-education" camps.

-The camps are designed to promote the Chinese language and Chinese values and traditions, however the UN Committee report states that there have been claims of physical and psychological torture and a widespread suppression of Islamic culture.
+According to Beijing, the camps are designed to promote the Chinese language and Chinese values and traditions, however the UN Committee report states that there have been claims of physical and psychological torture and a widespread suppression of Islamic culture.

 China's emerging middle class (over 109 million people in 2015) have been broadly supportive of the Communist Party in recent years.
 Many of these people have benefited greatly from social/economic change.
 However, some have begun to be more critical of the political system.

 With growing evidence of environmental pollution, widespread corruption in government and more recently, decreases in living standards in tough global economic times, a greater number of middle class people have taken to the internet and social media to question the way the country is run.

 This criticism is a concern for the CPC.
 The middle class are regarded as their key supporters.
 Many are low-ranking members of the Communist Party.
 President Xi has therefore demanded changes to improve China, including cleaning up the environment and cracking down on corruption in government.